-What are the Opportu Identified? unity/ies Which stakeholders are affected?
-Management Approach Opportunity to further strength University's anti corruption and the existence of various groups that advocate corruption. policies Government, The University will explore participating in the various support groups advocating against corruption.
+What are the Opportunity/ies Identified?
+Which stakeholders are affected?
+Management Approach Opportunity to further strengthen the University's anti corruption policies and the existence of various support groups that advocate against corruption.
+Government, The University will explore participating in the various support groups advocating against corruption.